wsmoak/elixir-lang.github.com/getting-started/pattern-matching.markdown

 ** (MatchError) no match of right hand side value: 1
 ```

-Notice that `1 = x` is a valid expression, and it matched because both the left and right side are equal to 1.
-When the sides do not match, a `MatchError` is raised.
+Notice that `1 = x` is a valid expression.
+It matched because the expression can be made equal by binding the value 1 to the variable x.

+When the sides cannot be made to match, a `MatchError` is raised.

-A variable can only be assigned on the left side of `=`:
+A variable can only be bound by placing it on the left side of `=`:

 ```iex
 iex> 1 = unknown